-Compensation: A competitive salary, Employee and Family Assistance Program, RRSP contribution, three weeks of vacation in the first year and 4 weeks of vacation in the second year, generous sick leave, a generous paid holiday schedule, in-house trainings.
+Compensation: $46,000 base annual salary, comprehensive group medical insurance plan, Employee and Family Assistance Program, RRSP contribution, generous vacation, generous sick leave, a generous paid holiday schedule, in-house trainings, and professional development opportunities.

 Hours of Work: Shifts (usually 8 or 12 hours) fall during days, evenings and awake-overnights, weekdays, and weekends.

-Screening Requirements: This position is subject to a satisfactory criminal record check including a vulnerable sector search, a child abuse register check and proof of education.
+Screening Requirements: Due to the sensitive nature of our work with youth, this position is subject to a satisfactory criminal record check including a vulnerable sector search, a child abuse register check and proof of education.

-- Supervise and monitor Phoenix House’s day-to-day activities and ensure that policies, security, and safety are maintained.
+- Supervise and monitor the Shelter’s day-to-day activities and ensure that policies, security, and safety are maintained.

 - Assess and address the immediate and basic needs of the program’s youth.

-- Provide therapeutic support and crisis intervention for the youth.
+- Provide support, crisis intervention and programming for youth.